Diffusion Path Samplers via Sequential Monte Carlo: Experiments

 \section{Experiments}

-We now test \gls{dpsmc} across several benchmark targets alongside other samplers.
-Table \ref{tab:main_results} summarises our findings.
+We now evaluate \gls*{dpsmc} across several benchmarks.
+Tables \ref{tab:main_results} and \ref{tab:normalising_constant_estimation} summarise our findings, where the mean and standard error of the metrics are reported.

-\textbf{Samplers.} We compare our methods against several classical samplers: \gls{ais} \citep{neal2001annealed} and \gls{smc} \citep{del2006sequential}, as well as those based on reverse-diffusion, RDMC \citep{huang2023reverse} and SLIPS \citep{grenioux2024stochastic}.
-Details on their hyperparameter selections and setup are in Appendix \ref{subsec_app:benchmark_methods}.
-We fix the number of energy evaluations for all samplers, except RDMC, where it has twice as many, following its original implementation.
-We also globally fix the number of discretisation steps to $K=1024$, unless otherwise stated.
-We test several instances of our method: the original algorithm (\gls{dpsmc}), its version where auxiliary variables evolve according to a tempered posterior path with $\beta_k = \max\{\lambda_k, 10^{-2}\}$ (\gls{dpsmc} w/ Tempering), and a version with a finer discretisation ($K\rightarrow 8K$) but fewer auxiliary variables ($N\rightarrow N/8$) (\gls{dpsmc} w/ 8x Discretisation).
-Each sampler, where applicable, is informed of the target geometry per \citet{grenioux2024stochastic} and assessed on the 4096 samples they produce across 10 seeds.
+\textbf{Samplers.} We compare our methods against several classical samplers: \gls*{ais} \citep{neal2001annealed} and \gls*{smc} \citep{del2006sequential}, and those based on reverse-diffusion, RDMC \citep{huang2023reverse} and SLIPS \citep{grenioux2024stochastic}.
+Details of their hyperparameters are in Appendix \ref{subsec_app:benchmark_methods}.
+We fix the number of energy evaluations for all samplers, except RDMC with twice as many.
+We also globally fix the number of discretisation steps to $K=1024$.
+We test several instances of DPSMC, each driven by different dynamics: \gls*{dald}, \gls*{dald} with \gls*{ll}, the OU time-reversal, and \gls*{si}.
+We set $N_\text{LL}=64$ for methods with \gls*{ll} and $N_Y=128$ to match the budget.
+Each sampler is assessed on the 4096 samples they produce across 10 seeds.

 \textbf{Toy target distributions.} We consider several toy targets that test a sampler's ability to tackle multimodality and complicated geometries.
-Our first example is GMM40, a uniform mixture of 40 Gaussians with identity covariance and means randomly sampled from a $d$-dimensional hypercube of length 40 under a fixed seed.
-We consider $d=2$ and $d=50$.
+Our first example is GMM40, a uniform mixture of 40 Gaussians with identity covariance and randomly sampled means.
+We consider dimensions $d=2$ and $d=50$.
 We also test targets with challenging geometries such as Rings ($d=2$) \cite{grenioux2024stochastic}, where regions of high density are localised along four concentric rings, and Funnel ($d=10$) \cite{neal2001annealed}, which consists of an exponentially narrowing funnel.
-We evaluate the quality of samples relative to the target through their entropy-regularised $W_2$ distance ($\epsilon=0.05$) for GMM40 and Rings and the sliced \gls{ks} distance for Funnel.
+We evaluate samples relative to the target through their entropy-regularised $W_2$ distance ($\epsilon=0.05$) for GMM40 and Rings, and the sliced \gls*{ks} distance for Funnel.
+We find \gls*{dpsmc} yields the best performance in all benchmarks.
+For Funnel, massive gains are attributed to our matrix control-variates that handle anisotropy well.
+We find starting later with \gls*{ll} benefits \gls*{dald}, providing a finer discretisation and an easier initial posterior.
+On the other hand, \gls*{si}, free of critical hyperparameters, performs comparably to OU.